 1. Plank-to-Row.
 Get into a push-up position with a weight* in each hand (pick a dumbbell that fits your fitness level).
 Next, place all of your weight on your left arm, picking up your right arm to your side, holding the dumbbell.
 Keep your abs engaged the entire time, and make sure your hips are squared to the ground.
 Go for 10-12 reps before repeating on the other side.
 As you get stronger, you can use heavier weights.

 2. Inverted Modified Row.
-You’ll need a secure bar that you can hang under from.
-With your feet on the ground, knees at 90 degrees and back straight, as shown.
+You’ll need a secure bar that you can hang from, positioned at about chest-height.
+Grab the bar and walk yourself underneath, so your body is parallel to the floor, your knees at a 90-degree angle, and your feet on the ground.
 Keeping your core tight, pull up with your arms to lift your chest to the bar, hold for 2, then lower back to start.
 Aim for 3 sets of 10-12 reps.
 As you get stronger, you can try to walk your feet out into a straight line in front of you.

-4. Pull Ups.
+4. Pull-Ups.
 Hands down, this is the greatest exercise to strengthen your upper back.
 Because it’s so challenging, I recommend using a band to assist you.
-Take a circle resistance band and loop it around the top of your pull up bar, and wrap it around your feet, as shown in the picture.
+Take a circle resistance band and loop it around the top of your pull-up bar, and wrap it around your feet.
 Pull yourself up, hold for 2 seconds, then slowly lower yourself back down.
 Do as many reps as possible.
-If you can only do one or two that’s fine, just increase by one every week and you’re on your way.
+If you can only do one or two, that’s fine.
+Just increase by one every week, and you’re on your way.